dvinay/akka-beginner-learn-path/Readme.md

     }
 ```
 - create a actor by extending akka actor class, you have to override **receive** method from Actor trait like an abstract method in java
+- receive method is a partial function in scala
 ```
 class MyActor extends Actor {
     override def receive: Receive = ???